xerial/larray/README.md

 A standard JVM, (e.g. Oracle JVM (standard JVM, HotSpotVM) or OpenJDK) must be used since **larray-buffer** depends on `sun.misc.Unsafe` class to allocate off-heap memory.

-**larray-mmap** (MMapBuffer and LArray.mmap) uses JNI and is available for the following major CPU architecutres:
+**larray-mmap** (MMapBuffer and LArray.mmap) uses JNI and is available for the following major CPU architectures:

  * Windows (32/64-bit)
  * Linux (i368, amd64 (Intel 64-bit), arm, armhf)